archana-gurimitkala/story-generator/README.md

 - [Demo 1](demo1.mp4) - Story generation with illustrations
 - [Demo 2](demo2.mp4) - Interactive story creation

+**Note:** If GitHub shows "Sorry about that, but we can't show files that are this big right now", click on the video link and then click **"View raw"** button to watch the video.

 ## Features

 - 🤖 AI-powered story generation using OpenAI GPT-4o-mini